hakanonal/mastermind/README.md

 ## Some related links

 - [Project Board](https://github.com/hakanonal/mastermind/projects/1) !!
 Project is not finished yet.
-Check progress from the board.
+Check the progress from the board.
 - [Wandb dashboard](https://wandb.ai/hakanonal/mastermind) !!
-You can watch the training progress from this dashboard.
+You can watch the AI training progress from this dashboard.
 - [Hosted Game](https://colab.research.google.com/github/hakanonal/mastermind/blob/main/play.ipynb) !!
 To play the game via hosted colab console
 - [My Journal](docs/journal.md) !!
 I write my trials, errors and achivements in this journal.